SAP/ui5-webcomponents/docs/5-development/3-component.md

 }
 ```

-**Note:** By the HTML specification, the tag name must contain a dash ('-').
+**Note:** As per the HTML specification, the tag name must contain a dash ('-').

 ### renderer
 This option specifies the rendering engine for the component.
-UI5 Web Components are agnostic of the DOM render engine used.
+UI5 Web Components are agnostic of the DOM rendering engine used.
 However, all standard UI5 Web Components (`@ui5/webcomponents`, `@ui5/webcomponents-fiori`, etc.) use [lit-html](https://github.com/Polymer/lit-html) as the rendering technology of choice.

 ```ts
 import UI5Element from "@ui5/webcomponents-base/dist/UI5Element.js";